JustinTimperio/gpq/README.md

 6. [License](https://github.com/JustinTimperio/gpq?tab=readme-ov-file#license)

 ## Background
 GPQ was written as an experiment when I was playing with [Fibonacci Heaps](https://en.wikipedia.org/wiki/Fibonacci_heap) and wanted to find something faster.
-I was disappointed by the state of research and libraries being used by most common applications, so GPQ is meant to be highly flexible framework that can support a multitude of workloads.
+I was disappointed by the state of research and libraries being used by most common applications, so GPQ is meant to be a highly flexible framework that can support a multitude of workloads.

 ### Other Priority Queues I'm Working On
 - [fibheap (Fibonacci Heaps)](https://github.com/JustinTimperio/fibheap)